Czech republic Country Commercial Guide

 21.417

-Czech consumers have discovered the tastiness of chilled high-quality U.S. beef which has become a very promising U.S. product for the Czech market.
+Czech consumers have discovered the tastiness of chilled high-quality U.S. beef which has become a very promising prospective U.S. product for the Czech market.
 (HS code: 0201)

-Dried Nuts and Fruits
+Table 2: Dried Nuts and Fruits (US$, thousands)

 2020